-Pictures of Cooltone before and afters are a testament of the great results men and women across the globe are experiencing with this innovative body contouring treatment.
-Made Ffrom Allergan, the makers of the fat-freezing technology, Coolsculpting, Cooltone focuses on strengthening, firming, and building glutes, thighs, and abdominal muscles.
-The FDA-cleared treatment is quick and painless and only takes 30 minutes.
-As evidenced in Cooltone before and after images, the outcome is washboard abs, defined thighs, and a lifted and sculpted butt.
+CoolTone before and after picture attest of the great results men and women across the globe enjoy with this innovative body contouring treatment.
+From Allergan, the makers of Coolsculpting, CoolTone focuses on strengthening, firming, and building glutes, thighs, and abdominal muscles.
+The FDA-cleared procedure is painless and only takes 30 minutes.
+As evidenced in CoolTone before and after images, the outcome is washboard abs, defined thighs, and a lifted, sculpted butt.

-Browse these Cooltone before and after images of real patientsmen and women to discover more about this fascinating body contouring and muscle-building treatment to find out if Cooltone is the right fit for you.
+Browse these before and after images of real patients and learn more to find out if CoolTone is the right fit for you.

+Learn more about CoolTone including cost, results, treatment areas and more >>

 COOLTONE BEFORE AND AFTER*

-With any cosmetic treatment, results may vary per individual patient.
-Results showcased in Cooltone before and after images are by actual patients.
+With any cosmetic treatment, results may vary.* The men and women showcased in these before and after images are actual patients.
 These patients accentuate the importance of choosing a skilled provider to perform this technique-sensitive treatment.

 HOW DOES COOLTONE WORK?

-The incredible results of Cooltone before and after images have many desiring to know exactly how the Cooltone treatment works.
-How does this science and technology work?
-By applying electromagnetic energy, Cooltone penetrates through the skin to the muscle tissue.
-Comparable to lifting weights, the current of energy stimulates the muscle tissues to contract.
-Cooltone activates contractions far more powerful than what can be performed with weight training at the gym.
-These contractions are also known as supramaximal contractions.
-This justifies why Cooltone’s nickname is “superman’s ab workout.”
+The incredible results of CoolTone before and after images leave many desiring to know exactly how the treatment works.
+Using magnetic muscle stimulation (MMS), Cool Tone penetrates muscle tissue with electromagnetic energy.
+The current stimulates the muscle tissues to contract.
+CoolTone activates contractions that far exceed those achieved with strength training at the gym.
+These contractions are known as supramaximal contractions.

-Supramaximal contractions are supraphysiological- superhuman.
-During a single 30 minute treatment, your muscles will contract 20,000 times.
-Equivalent to about three months at the gym.
+Supramaximal contractions are supraphysiological or superhuman.
+During a single 30-minute treatment, your muscles will contract 20,000 times.
+To achieve this type of workout at the gym a person would have to perform 20,000 crunches, or 20,000 squats, or 20,000 lunges.
+No wonder Cool Tone is dubbed “superman’s workout.”

+Learn more about how Cool Tone works >>

+COOLTONE vs. COOLSCULPTING

+CoolSculpting reduces fat.
+CoolTone targets muscles.
+Both are major components of your body composition.
+On average, fat constitutes between 15% to 25% of body composition.
+Muscle, on average, makes up 25% to 45% of body composition.
+To get the slim, fit physique you are hoping for, you must both reduce fat and develop muscle.
+That’s why CoolTone and CoolSculpting are sister treatments for achieving your total body transformation.

 WHAT AREAS CAN COOL TONE TARGET?

-Cooltone is FDA cleared for treating and developing the abdominals and glute muscles.
-It can also firm the muscle groups in the upper legs.
-Cooltone is a non-surgical alternative to the Brazilian Butt Lift.
-Using its powerful contractions to tone and firm the buttocks and abdominals, many are choosing Cooltone over invasive surgery.
+Cool Tone is FDA cleared for treating and developing the abs, buttocks, and upper legs.
+The treatment is ideal for strengthening the core.
+Furthermore, because it can lift and firm the buttocks, Cool Tone offers a non-surgical alternative to the Brazilian Butt Lift.

 COOLTONE RESULTS

-Results are typically seen within 2 to 4 weeks following treatment.
-The gains in muscle mass and definition may continue for up to 6 months.
+Results typically manifest within 2 to 4 weeks following treatment.
+However, individual experiences may vary. * Improvements in muscle mass and definition may continue for up to 6 months after the treatment.

-In addition to Cooltone’s muscle-building effects, the electromagnetic energy used to incorporate muscle stimulation is also shown to reduce fat in the treatment area.
-The body metabolizes surrounding fat cells to fuel the powerful supramaximal contractions caused by Cooltone.
-While Coolsculpting is the leading treatment for non-invasive fat reduction, Cooltone offers the best of both worlds- chiseled abs while reducing excess belly fat.
+Most patients opt for a treatment schedule of four sessions, spaced two to three days apart.

-COOLTONE BEFORE AND AFTER PICTURES FOR YOURSELF
+GET COOLTONE BEFORE AND AFTER PICTURES OF YOUR OWN

-If you want Cooltone before and after pics of your own to showcase your physical transformation, or have any questions about this fascinating technology, start by scheduling a complimentary consultation.
-Contact Cool Aesthetics the premier Cooltone Oklahoma City, Oklahoma provider online or by calling (405) 451-3716.
+If you want CoolTone before and after pics of your own or have questions about this fascinating technology, schedule a FREE consultation.
+Contact Elite Aesthetics, the premier Cool Tone provider in Needham, MA.
+Reach out online or call 781-352-9309.